barcus/bareos/README.md

 Declare environment variables or copy the `.env.dist` to `.env` and adjust its values.

-Remember that all password be defined inside this `.env` file.
+Remember that all passwords should be defined inside this `.env` file.

 ```bash
 docker-compose -f /path/to/your/docker-compose.yml up -d